umerazad/awstools/README.md

 Setup
 =====
-For this repository I assume that you have already this directory tree.
+For this repository I assume that you already have this directory tree.
 <pre>
 ~/.ec2
-   |---- aws-credential-ES
+   |---- aws-credential-ES <- AWS Credentials as shown in aws-credential.template [AWS CREDENTIAL][AWS CREDENTIAL]
-   |---- cert-ES.pem
+   |---- cert-ES.pem <- Cert x.509 Amazon certificate [AWS CREDENTIAL][AWS CREDENTIAL] Download it and Rename.
-   |---- pk-ES.pem
+   |---- pk-ES.pem <- PK x.509 Amazon certificate [AWS CREDENTIAL][AWS CREDENTIAL] Download it and Rename.
 </pre>

 * Clone the repository into your ~/.ec2/aws-tools directory